 component name prefixed with

 file://component_.
 For example, for the

 corresponding URN is

-It is possible to configure multiple log writers to send output
+It is possible to configure multiple log writers, which enables

-to multiple destinations.
-To enable the system log writer in
+sending output to multiple destinations.
+To enable the system

-addition to (rather than instead of) the default writer, set the
+log writer in addition to (rather than instead of) the default

 log_error_services value like

 To revert to using only the default writer and unload the system log writer, execute these statements: